Excluded conformal minors of Birkhoff-von Neumann graphs with equal global forcing number and maximum anti-forcing number: Proof of Lemma

-If $Q$ is obtained from $H_{1,2}$, then $H_{1,2}$ combines $H_{1,2}$ or $H_{1,4}$ to get $G$ since $e_1$ and $e_2$ are strongly crossed bicolorable chords of $C$.
+If $Q$ is obtained from $H_{1,2}$, then $G$ is formed by combining $H_{1,2}$ and $H_{1,2}$ or $H_{1,4}$, since $e_1$ and $e_2$ are strongly crossed bicolorable chords of $C$.
 For the former $G$ can be obtained from $D_{25}$, a contradiction.
-For the latter $G$ can be obtained from $F_{15}$, and the deletion of $v_6v_7$ results in a bisubdivision of $D_8$ (see Fig. \ref{F11}), a contradicition.
+For the latter $G$ can be obtained from $F_{15}$, and the deletion of $v_6v_7$ results in a bisubdivision of $D_8$ (see Fig. \ref{F11}), a contradiction.

 If $Q$ is obtained from $H_{1,3}$, then similarly $G$ can be obtained from either $F_{16}$ or $F_{17}$, which contains an odd conformal bicycle either ($v_2v_3v_8v_7v_6v_2$, $v_4v_5v_1v_{10}v_9v_4$) or $(v_1v_4v_5v_1, v_2v_3v_8v_7v_6v_2)$ (see Fig. \ref{F11}), a contradiction to Theorem \ref{EBV}.